Employer Contributions to HSA: Everything You Need to Know

 A Health Reimbursement Arrangement, also referred to as a health reimbursement account, is an employer health benefit plan.
 The plan is employer-funded, offers tax advantages, and is approved by the IRS.

-The purpose of an HRA is to reimburse an employer's employees for any out-of-pocket medical expenses incurred as well as health insurance premiums.
+The purpose of an HRA is for an employer to reimburse employees for any out-of-pocket medical expenses incurred as well as health insurance premiums.

 What Are the Rules Affecting Employer Contributions to HSAs and HRAs?